 This state page integrates student data, economic contributions, state policies, effective practices, and other resources to learn about and better support the state’s undocumented, other immigrant, and international students in higher education.

-We classify Oklahoma as a Comprehensive Access state in terms of inclusive in-state tuition and state financial aid policies for undocumented students.
+We classify Oklahoma as a Accessible state in terms of inclusive in-state tuition and state financial aid policies for undocumented students.
 The Portal tracks state policies for undocumented students on in-state tuition, state financial aid, professional and occupational licensure, and driver licenses.

 Higher education in the U.S. benefits from the participation of immigrant and international students.
 First and second-generation individuals comprise 28% of all students enrolled in higher education, a growing figure that underscores the importance of immigrant-origin students in the classroom and our workforce.

 Note: First-generation immigrants were born abroad and immigrated to the U.S. Second-generation immigrants are U.S.-born individuals with at least one immigrant parent.
 First-generation immigrants include undocumented immigrants.
 First-generation immigrants do not include international students on a visa.